cortexlabs/cortex/examples/tensorflow/license-plate-reader/client/README.md

 Be aware that for having a functional application, the minimum amount of things that have to be adjusted in the config file are:

 1. The input file in case you are using a video to feed the application with.
+You can download the following `mp4` video file to use as input.
+Download it by running `wget -O airport_ride_480p.mp4 "https://www.dropbox.com/s/q9j57y5k95wg2zt/airport_ride_480p.mp4?dl=0"`
 1. Both API endpoints from your cortex APIs.
 Use `cortex get your-api-name-here` command to get those.

 ## Running It